Imperial-FoNS-Computing/FoNS-installation-instructions/source/8_terminal.rst

 configuration steps described here need to be run in a terminal so its important that you at least know how to start one.

+If you need to know more about how to use a command line terminal then you should follow the `Software Carpentry tutorial on the Unix Shell <https://swcarpentry.github.io/shell-novice/>`_.

 Windows
 -------